A link to reset your password has been sent to your email

 Mudanda Rock is an Ayer’s rock-like sandstone inselberg whose bare flanks form a natural water catchment area that feeds into a large, seasonal lake, attracting large numbers of animals.

 Lugard Falls are a series of short falls and steep rapids on the Galana River, where relatively harder rock has created a bottleneck in the valley and impedes the river’s progress.
 Crocodile Point, where the big reptiles can often be seen basking in the sun, is just downstream from there.
-At some point on most Tsavo East safaris, you are almost bound to stop there to stretch your legs and takes photos.
+At some point on most Tsavo East safaris, you are almost bound to stop there to stretch your legs and take photos.

 Jomo Kenyatta International Airport

-15 km
+11 km

 Transfer included